 The claim: 5-10 minutes of outdoor light within 30-60 minutes of waking resets your circadian clock and improves sleep.

 The evidence: Strong.
 Light exposure activates intrinsically photosensitive retinal ganglion cells (ipRGCs), which signal the suprachiasmatic nucleus to set the body’s master clock [1].
 Czeisler et al. (1989) demonstrated this in Science — the circadian pacemaker responds to bright light independent of the sleep-wake cycle.
+The NIH’s National Institute of General Medical Sciences confirms that circadian rhythms are driven by light exposure and affect nearly every tissue in the body.

 My take: This is one of the most evidence-backed free interventions in all of health science.
 Just go outside.